skcloud2007/Bash_Scripts/fundamentals/scripts_base.md

 arg1 -ge arg2       # True if arg1 is greater than or equal to arg2
 ```

+# 🐧 Script Samples when to use what

 - Making Decision - The if statement
 ```bash
 if [ condition ]